legesher/legesher/docs/glossary.md

 `yield`: used inside a function like a `return` statement, however it returns a generator.

 >**NOTE**: A Generator is an iterator that generates one item at a time.
 A large list of value will take up a lot of memory.
 Generators are useful in this situation as it generates only one value at a time instead of storing all the values in memory.

+## None
+`None`: special constant in python that represents the absence of a value or null value.

+>**NOTE**: It is an object with the datatype `NoneType`.
+There cannot be multiple `None` objects but can assign it to variables which would be equal to one another. `None` does NOT imply `False`, `0`, or empty list/string/dict.